blueCycle/aws-Inferentia-poc/README.md

 ## 1. Prerequisites

-Ensure the following utilities are installed:
+Ensure the following utilities are installed on your system.
+We will need these tools to interact with your AWS environemnt, EKS and build the docker image.

 1. [AWS CLI v2](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
 2. [eksctl](https://eksctl.io/introduction/#installation)